Shopify/mobile-buy-sdk-ios/README.md

 #### Polling for checkout completion [⤴](#table-of-contents)

-After a successful `checkoutCompleteWith...` mutation, the checkout process has started.
+After a successful `checkoutCompleteWith...` mutation, the checkout process starts.
 This process is usually short, but it isn't immediate.
 Because of this, polling is required to obtain an updated checkout in a `ready` state - with a `Storefront.Order`.

 ```swift
 let retry = Graph.RetryHandler<Storefront.QueryRoot>(endurance: .finite(30)) { (response, error) -> Bool in